ecadlabs/taquito/website/versioned_docs/version-17.5.0/wallet_API.md

 2. `methods`: an object whose methods are named after the contract entrypoints (if the entrypoints are not annotated, the methods will be numbers).

-3. `parameterSchema`: an instance of the [Parameter class](https://github.com/ecadlabs/taquito/blob/d424fa178a95675920b21c8e8c228fbe0e7df36e/packages/taquito-michelson-encoder/src/schema/parameter.ts) with two useful methods: `hasAnnotation` tells you if the entrypoints are annotated and `isMultipleEntryPoint` tells you if the contract has multiple entrypoints (if _false_, you can interact with the contract with `.methods.default()`).
+3. `parameterSchema`: an instance of the [Parameter class](https://github.com/ecadlabs/taquito/blob/d424fa178a95675920b21c8e8c228fbe0e7df36e/packages/taquito-michelson-encoder/src/schema/parameter.ts) with two useful methods: `hasAnnotation` tells you if the entrypoints are annotated and `isMultipleEntryPoint` tells you if the contract has multiple entrypoints (if _false_, you can interact with the contract with `.methodsObject.default()`).

 4. `schema`: an instance of the [Schema class](https://github.com/ecadlabs/taquito/blob/d424fa178a95675920b21c8e8c228fbe0e7df36e/packages/taquito-michelson-encoder/src/schema/storage.ts#L15) with various methods to get more information about the storage or the structure of the contract.